 The idea that sperm would be a good morning sickness cure (whether, ahem, “taken” orally or vaginally) seems to stem from a theory by psychologist Gordon Gallup.
 His (unproven) theory is that morning sickness is caused by the body’s response to unfamiliar DNA (i.e. the biological father’s) and that a cure would be to put more of that DNA into the maternal body via the father’s sperm.

-When I first read that theory it sounded a bit far-fetched to be honest, but Gallup has actually put together a pretty convincing argument that pregnancy women are more likely to develop preeclampsia with a pregnancy resulting from unfamiliar semen – this, he argues, is a protective evolutionary response to things like rape or casual sex with an unsuitable partner.
-Please note, I am aware that this a somewhat problematic argument from a feminist perspective since it suggests that pregnancies that exist outside a heteronormative monogamous context are more likely to be unhealthy.
-He’s coming from an evolutionary perspective though and you can read the article yourself to decide how problematic it may be – please don’t shoot the messenger, is what I’m saying!
+When I first read that theory it sounded a bit far-fetched to be honest, but Gallup has actually put together a pretty convincing argument that pregnant women are more likely to develop preeclampsia with a pregnancy resulting from unfamiliar semen – this, he argues, is a protective evolutionary response to things like rape or casual sex with an unsuitable partner.
+Please note, I am aware that this a somewhat problematic argument from a feminist perspective since it suggests that pregnancies that exist outside a heteronormative monogamous context are more likely to be “unhealthy”.
+He’s coming from an evolutionary perspective though and you can read the article yourself to decide how problematic it may be – just don’t shoot the messenger is what I’m saying!

 There’s no strong evidence that this theory is actually true but, if you’re intrigued by Gallup’s ideas, this is a very interesting article that delves further into his thesis.
 If you’re just looking for morning sickness cures, though, I’d look at your partner with a healthy dose of scepticism if they offer you a big dose of their own, errr… ‘homemade remedy…’!

 So there you have it, 10 effective, natural morning sickness cures that will hopefully have you feeling better in no time.